Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 1. this unordered seed list will be replaced by toc as unordered list {:toc}

+## The messy middle
+### Cutting through the noise
+**2023-10-16**{: .label .color-green} Oh, wow… it‘s been eight months already?
+Here‘s a small run-up of where this project is now.

+* The CI system now lives in *Notion*, quick to access, well documented and most importantly: open to the outside.
+* I started to document internal case studies of the design in use and the decisions made, for example, while producing a research report.
+* There‘s also a new template library in its infancy.
+With *Microsoft* still making it hard to actually share templates across platforms, this has to suffice.
+* Also: high level design guidelines are now in place for the team.

+That said, things are far from perfect.
+While the guidelines are now actually usable, they do still lack some important aspects.

+1. Our color system is still a small mess with branding colors all over the place
+2. Old templates (esp.
+PowerPoint) are cumbersome to work with and loaded with redundant and barely used edge cases

 ## Preparations
 ### Mapping the landscape